How to Start your Presentation

 And so it is with presentations.

-My last blog looked at the different types of structure you could use when putting it together.
 However, once you have the structure you still need the content.
 And you need to start somewhere.
 This blog will look at some ways you can find your starting point.

 FIRST THINGS FIRST

-Before doing anything else, even before putting pen to paper or moving your cursor across you screen, (or finger if you are on a tablet or phone), is to ask yourself what are your objectives.
+Before doing anything else, even before putting pen to paper or moving your cursor across you screen, (our finger if you are on a tablet or phone), is to ask yourself what are your objectives.
 Are you trying to motivate a team?
 Sell an idea?
 Explain a concept?
 Convince VCs of the worth of your product?
 Something else?

 Then you need to find out as much as you can about who you are going to be talking to.
 What are their expectations?
 What is their background?